subatom1c/Animal-Hotel/README.md

-# Animal-Hotel
+# Animal-Hotel (2º year 1º period)
-2º year LEIC-A
+Project for Object Oriented Programming course @ IST

+=> OOP to create a animal hotel with design patterns